Skip to main content

 • Risk of heatstroke, frostbite, or hypothermia from working outside in extreme weather conditions

-• Risk of injury from operating farm equipment and motorized vehicles
+• Risk of injury from farm equipment and motorized vehicles

-• Risk of injury from working with livestock
+• Risk of injury and illness from working with livestock, including needlestick injuries and zoonotic diseases

-• Risk of electrocution to persons operating large equipment that can contact overhead power lines
+• Risk of electrocution, including to persons operating large equipment that can contact overhead power lines

 What are some mental health concerns for farmers and ranchers and their families?

 In addition to physical injuries, farmers are also at risk of behavioral and mental health issues such as anxiety, depression, substance use, and death by suicide.
-Due to environmental, financial, and social factors, there are a number of stressors inherent in farming and farm ownership.
+Due to environmental, financial, and social factors, there are a number of stressors inherent in farming, ranching, and agricultural business ownership.

 For information on farmer mental health in rural America, see the Rural Response to Farmer Mental Health and Suicide Prevention topic guide.

 How many children are involved in agricultural injuries?
-What resources are available related to preventing farm accidents among children and youth?
+What resources are available related to preventing farm incidents among children and youth?

 According to a 2022 report from the National Children's Center for Rural and Agricultural Health and Safety, every day about 33 children are injured in agriculture-related incidents.
-Injuries to children that occur while living, working, or visiting agricultural work environments (primarily farms) are considered agricultural injuries, whether or not the child was actively involved in farming at the time.
-Children who might be injured on farms include youth hired to work on the farm, farm children actively involved in the farming operations, farm children not involved in farming operations, and even children who are visiting the farm.
-Hazards for children on the farm include animals, farm equipment, grain bins, heights, ponds/water, chemicals/gases, all-terrain vehicles, and many others.
+Injuries to children that occur while living, working, or visiting agricultural work environments (primarily farms and ranches) are often considered agricultural injuries, whether or not the child was actively engaged in work at the time.
+However, this slightly varies between datasets and agencies' definitions.
+Farm hazards for children include livestock, machinery and equipment, grain bins, heights, ponds/water, chemicals/gases, all-terrain vehicles (ATVs), and many others.
+The 2022 study Nonfatal Agricultural Injuries Treated in Emergency Departments: 2015-2019 found that youth make up 30% of emergency department visits for agricultural injuries.

-Fatalities also occur as a result of child farm accidents.
+Child fatalities also occur as a result of farm incidents.
 According to a 2017 report from the National Institute for Occupational Safety and Health (NIOSH), from 1994-2013 there were a total of 389 agricultural fatalities for youth under 18 years of age.
-The 2022 Fact Sheet: Childhood Agricultural Injuries in the U.S. lists machinery accidents, transportation injuries (including from tractors and ATVs), and violent contact with animals and other humans as common causes of death.
+The 2022 Fact Sheet: Childhood Agricultural Injuries in the U.S. lists machinery, transportation (including from tractors and ATVs), and violent contact with livestock and other humans as common causes of death.

 The following resources provide tips, information, and assistance related to the safety of youth working in agriculture, as well as those that live on or visit farms: